GoogleChrome/developer.chrome.com/site/en/docs/crux/bigquery/index.md

 The data is structured by monthly release, as well as a number of summary tables to provide simple access for querying the data.
 These are documented further below.

-The BigQuery data is the bases of the [CrUX Dashboard](/docs/crux/dashboard/), which allows you to visualize this data without writing SQL queries.
+The BigQuery data is the basis of the [CrUX Dashboard](/docs/crux/dashboard/), which allows you to visualize this data without writing SQL queries.

 ## Accessing the dataset in GCP